 We will keep personal information in line with our retention policy.
-This means that information relating to a complaint will be retained for two years from closure.
-It will be held securely in locked cabinets or electronic files with limited access.
+This means that information relating to a complaint will be retained for two years from closure of the complaint.
+It will be held securely in electronic files with limited access.

 If you send us or copy us into any correspondence or documents that do not relate to either your appeal or to the VTS, we will not retain these.

 When individuals apply to work at the VTS, we will only use the information they supply to us to process their application and to monitor recruitment statistics.
 Where we want to disclose information to a third party, for example if we want to take up a reference or obtain a ‘disclosure’ from the Disclosure and Barring Service we will not do so without informing them beforehand unless the disclosure is required by law.

 Personal information about unsuccessful candidates will be held for one year after the recruitment exercise has been completed, in line with our retention policy; it will then be securely destroyed or deleted.
 We may ask for your permission to use your CV in any other future recruitment exercises.
 We retain de-personalised statistical information about applicants to help inform our recruitment activities, but no individuals are identifiable from that data.